rcschen/stable-baselines/docs/guide/callbacks.rst

             super(CustomCallback, self).__init__(verbose)
             # Those variables will be accessible in the callback
             # (they are defined in the base class)
+            # The RL model
             # self.model = None  # type: BaseRLModel
+            # An alias for self.model.get_env(), the environment used for training
             # self.training_env = None  # type: Union[gym.Env, VecEnv, None]
+            # Number of time the callback was called
             # self.n_calls = 0  # type: int
             # self.num_timesteps = 0  # type: int
+            # local and global variables
             # self.locals = None  # type: Dict[str, Any]
             # self.globals = None  # type: Dict[str, Any]
+            # The logger object, used to report things in the terminal
             # self.logger = None  # type: logger.Logger
             # # Sometimes, for event callback, it is useful
             # # to have access to the parent object